 Trim the sides of the hedge to create planes that are as even as possible with the guide strings.
 If necessary, use hand pruners to cut through thicker branches.
 Don't worry too much if there are indentations and thin spots in the hedge.
 This is normal, and the trimming itself will stimulate new growth that will fill in these areas.

-Trimming is stressful for hedge shrubs, and they will want to respond with new growth.
+Trimming is stressful for hedge shrubs, and they naturally will respond with new growth.
 To facilitate this, now is a good time to feed them according to the needs of the species.
 Generally, a mild feeding of compost or slow-release fertilizer is most appropriate.
+Water the shrubs thoroughly to help jump-start new growth and help them take up the fertilizer.

 After planting a hedge with boxwood or another shrub species, pinch back all new growth during the first year, which will induce low branching.
 At this stage, it is not important to create perfectly flat sides by using stakes and string as a guide.
 In this first year, just "eyeball" the trimming pattern as you pinch back all new growth.
 The tool of choice here is a pair of hand pruners, or even your fingertips.
 As you cut back the new growth, it will stimulate overall plant growth and give a fuller shape to the shrubs.

 Even at this stage, though, take some pains to begin trimming back the upper branches a bit shorter than the lower branches.
 This will allow sufficient sunlight to reach the bottom branches.
-You are taking the first step to the ultimate hedge shape of an inverted vase or flat-topped pyramid.
+You are taking the first step in training the shrubs into the classic hedge shape of an inverted vase or flat-topped pyramid.

 This early style of pruning can be kept up for one to two years, depending on the shrub species.
 At the point where your hedgerow is full-bodied and beginning to assume the inverted vase shape, you can switch to a more precise trimming technique to create a classic hedge with a flat top and sides.